Ain’t that the fucking truth.

 Contrary to popular belief, the researchers found that those who were more liberal with what swear words they said and how often they said them were far more consistent in keeping honest with other people and rarely lied to get out of difficult situations.

-The second test analyzed people's use of swear words on Facebook compared to their actual behavior in private.
+The second test analyzed people's use of swear words on Facebook compared to their actual behaviour in private.
 This was achieved (quite cleverly, if you ask me) by the use of a Facebook app—myPersonality—in which users voluntarily submitted to a personality test, and in turn gave researchers access to their profiles/answers to dissect.
 A total of 153,716 participants were recruited via the app, but only 73,789 users submitted usable results.

 In this test, the researchers found that participants who swore less had a higher percentage of statuses deemed as "dishonest."
 The algorithm used for this—the Linguistic Inquiry and Word Count (LIWC) system—is a little complex, but was essentially used to analyze online linguistics for unnaturally constructed statements.